Gozala/alias-quokka-plugin/README.md

 Including the plugin and configuration in your JavaScript projects provides a way to define module aliases relative to the project root, and have Quokka find and run files that use those aliases.

+## Install

+Install the plugin as a dev dependency for your package:

+#### Yarn

+    yarn add --save --dev alias-quokka-plugin

+#### NPM

+    npm install --save-dev alias-quokka-plugin

+Or install it into [global quokka directory][] as regular dependency.

 ## Setup

 There are two ways to [configure][quokka-settings] the plugin via the `alias` key: